This project is not covered by Drupal’s security advisory policy.

 devel_generate.
 You will now see portraits used for profile pictures, and stock photos instead of the color blocks generated by

 devel_generate.
-All images included in this module are freely licensed (see the README.txt in the directories containing the images).
+All images included in this module are freely licensed (see the README.md files in the directories containing the images).

 Extending this module